technomancy/calandria/Readme.md

 Some areas of the ship have oxygen, but some are depressurized.
 The robot can repair the hull breaches, and the oxygen system can pump atmosphere into the breached rooms.
-It would be really cool if we could model atmosphere as an invisible MineTest liquid, assuming we can invert the normal damage logic.
+It would be really cool if we could model atmosphere as an invisible Minetest liquid, assuming we can invert the normal damage logic.

 A bunch of systems, including the robot, have been damaged.
 Some of